The Pump Transmission – Putting the Power to the Pump

 When split-shaft pump transmissions were used with a manual apparatus transmission, the apparatus was usually shifted into 5th gear and the operator engaged a pin and hasp type system to lock the transmission in the pumping gear.
 Automatic apparatus transmissions today utilize signals from the pump shifting process to lock the apparatus transmission in a 1:1 4th gear lockup pump mode.

-Gregg Geske, CAFS and Foam System Sales Manager, has been with Waterous for 21 years.
+Gregg Geske, Director of Sales and Marketing has been with Waterous for 34 years.
 He has spent his time in the Service Department, as Applications Manager, and as the Central Area Sales Manager.